- April 25, 2016

 Pellet stoves burn compressed wood pellets made from recycled saw dust.
 In many cases pellet stoves feature an autostart option and can fuel themselves.
 Once the hopper is loaded with pellets and the stove is burning, the automatic feed system can feed pellets into the firepot or combustion chamber to maintain the comfort level desired in the home.
 Pellet stoves require the most maintenance of any of the stove options on the market today.
 Click here to view a pellet stove fact sheet provided by the Hearth, Patio and Barbeque Association.

 Stoves are available in various sizes and shapes and are constructed with varying materials.
 Current style offerings include contemporary, mission, rustic, and cast.
 Stoves are constructed of steel, cast iron and soapstone and are available in numerous colors and textures.
-Click one of the links below to view the catalogs of three of the most popular stove brands we sell!
+Click one of the links below to view the catalogs of the most popular stove brands we sell!